Image Matching by Bare Homography: Evaluation

-About the failure case, only ECO-TR and Key.Net output no matches.
-The former for the same reasons discussed above, while the latter due to its inability to find a good initialization for the specific input pairs.
+About the failure cases, only ECO-TR, Key.Net and Slimed RootSIFT output no matches.
+For ECO-TR and Slimed RootSIFT the same motivations discussed above hold, for Key.Net this is due to its inability to find a good initialization for the specific input pairs.
 Slime strategy, which can be assimilated to fit multiple local models as for the AdaLAM employed with Key.Net, appears more robust considering this aspect.
 About the outputs with only wrong matches, RootSIFT and DISK, the latter with a consistent difference from the former, are the methods which fail more.
 All upright approaches, including end-to-end networks, fail on the four rotated pairs.
-While some accidental raw matches can be found, these are not robust and are removed by RANSAC, for instance in the case of DKM.
-This is indicated by an absence and presence of the bar for raw and RANSAC filter matches, respectively, in the rightmost histogram of Fig.~\ref{non_planar_res}.
-Excluding the rotated image pairs and RootSIFT, DISK, Key.Net, ECO-TR, whose results have been already discussed, Hz$^+$, which is used as base method for Slime, fails in providing at least a good match six times, and the remaining methods once.
-Slime unique failure in this dataset can be resolved by simply adding upright priors, since its upright implementation succeeds for the same scene.
-Overall, Slime is able to provide a more robust strategy with respect other hybrid and handcrafted pipelines, and in some circumstances Slime upright can provides better matches.
-Fig.~\ref{non_planar_match} shows some comparative examples.
+While some accidental raw matches can be found, these are not robust and are removed by RANSAC, for instance in the case of DKM, see SM\ref{sm_res1}.
+Slimed Hz$^+$ has only one failure case, resolved by simply adding upright priors, since its upright implementation succeeds for the same scene (see Fig.~\ref{planar_nonplanar_match}), while Hz$^+$ has six failures.
+Moreover, Slimed Key.Net has no failure cases on the opposite of the base Key.Net which got in total ten failures.